Hotel California: Conjectures

 The metaphorical character of the story related in the lyrics has inspired a number of conjectural interpretations by listeners.
 In the 1980s, the Rev. Paul Risley of Cornerstone Church in Burlington, Wisconsin, alleged that "Hotel California" referred to a San Francisco hotel that was purchased by Anton LaVey and converted into his Church of Satan.
-Other rumors suggested that the Hotel California was the Camarillo State Mental Hospital, which was shut down in 1997, and redeveloped into California State University Channel Islands.
+The song also allegedly contained backwards messages purportedly referring to Satanism: "Yes, Satan, he organized his own religion...
+It was delicious...
+He puts it in a vat and fixes it for his son and gives it away."
+Don Felder denied any such allegations in a 2019 interview, maintaining that the song was about "the underbelly industry in Los Angeles, how it can be less than beautiful."
+Other rumors suggested that the Hotel California mentioned in the song was actually the Camarillo State Mental Hospital, which was shut down in 1997, and redeveloped into California State University Channel Islands.

 The term "colitas" in the first stanza ("warm smell of colitas, rising up through the air") has been interpreted as a sexual slang or a reference to marijuana.
-"Colitas" means "little tails" in Spanish; in Mexican slang it refers to buds of the cannabis (marijuana) plant.
+"Colitas" means "little tails" in Spanish; in Mexican slang it refers to the flowering buds of the cannabis plant.
 According to Glenn Frey, the "warm smell" is "colitas ... it means little tails, the very top of the plant."
 The Eagles' manager Irving Azoff appears to lend support to the marijuana hypothesis; however, Felder said, "The colitas is a plant that grows in the desert that blooms at night, and it has this kind of pungent, almost funky smell.
 Don Henley came up with a lot of the lyrics for that song, and he came up with colitas."

-Other interpretations of the song include heroin addiction and cannibalism.
+Other interpretations of the song range from drug addiction to cannibalism.
 On the various interpretations, Henley said: "Some of the wilder interpretations of that song have been amazing.
 It was really about the excesses of American culture and certain girls we knew.
 But it was also about the uneasy balance between art and commerce."

 Harmonic structure

 The intro and verses' chord pattern counts eight measures, each one assigned to a single chord.
 Seven different chords are used in the eight measures.
 As the song opens, it is not until the eighth measure that a chord is repeated.
 The song is initially in the key of B-minor.
-The presence of E major gives a hint of B Dorian mode.
+The presence of E major (a borrowed chord that contains a G#, which isn't usually found in the key of B minor), gives a hint of B Dorian mode.

-The chords are played as follows:
+The chords are played as follows (F♯ can be played as F♯7):